ilikeyu/skeleton-sp21/README.md

 1. specific to a class, all the instances of the same class share the same variable.
 2. instance has access to both the static and non-static method & variables.
-3. static method & class noe be allowed to access instance method & variable.
+3. static method & class not be allowed to access instance method & variable.
 4. null object cannot access variable, do not make sense.

 ## July 15th